Maxiviper117/typescript-template/README.md

 ```

 We set the main entry point to the `dist/<name>.js` file.
 Which is where the generated code will be placed.

+- `rimraf` is a command line utility that removes files and folders installed with `npm install rimraf --save-dev` if using windows.